 The process in which a person, or a group, influences the emotions and behavior of another person (or group) through the conscious or unconscious induction of emotions is referred to as “emotional contagion” (EC).
 According to many research studies, including reports in Psychological Science and Psychology Today, this is a very real and serious issue.
 There are studies that demonstrate how powerfully EC can impact our relationships, partnerships, friendships, teams, business relationships, and groups of all kinds.
 Most people do not realize how much their own emotions are influenced by the emotional states of others, or how much they impact others by their emotional states.

 We know that the impact can work both ways — positive and negative.
 So, the important question is, ‘In what direction are your emotions being influenced, and how is your emotional state affecting your children (and others around you)?”

 You have ‘Mirror Neurons’ (and so do your children).

 In the early 1990s, Italian researchers made an incredible discovery of something called ‘mirror neurons’.
 Mirror neurons are a special class of brain cells that fire not only when an individual performs an action, but also when the individual observes someone else make the same movement.

-If you are going through a lawsuit, divorce, illness, bankruptcy or some other major stress, or if you’ve just come through something like that, or know it is imminent in your near future, or if you are routinely under high level stress, let’s have a Real Conversation to discuss how VIP Consulting can offer profound benefits in preserving and protecting personal and professional focus, relationships, performance and well-being.
+If you are going through any life stress with a legal battle, divorce, custody battle, bankruptcy, illness and more, or if you’ve just come through something like that, or you know it is imminent in your near future, or if you are routinely under high level stress, let’s have a Real Conversation to discuss how VIP Consulting can offer profound benefits in preserving and protecting personal and professional focus, relationships, performance and well-being.